Pontius Pilate: Sources

-Sources on Pontius Pilate are limited, although modern scholars know more about him than about other Roman governors of Judaea.
-The most important sources are the Embassy to Gaius (after the year 41) by contemporary Jewish writer Philo of Alexandria, the Jewish Wars (c.
-74) and Antiquities of the Jews (c.
-94) by the Jewish historian Josephus, as well as the four canonical Christian gospels, Mark (composed between 66 and 70), Luke (composed between 85 and 90), Matthew (composed between 85 and 90), and John (composed between 90 and 110), each authored anonymously; he is also mentioned in the Acts of the Apostles (composed between 85 and 90) and in the First Epistle to Timothy (written in the second half of the 1st century).
+Sources on Pontius Pilate are limited, although modern scholars know more about him than other Roman governors of Judaea.
+The most important sources are the Embassy to Gaius (after the year 41) by contemporary Jewish writer Philo of Alexandria, the Jewish Wars (written c.
+AD 74, ch.
+2.9) and Antiquities of the Jews (c.
+AD 94, ch.
+18.3) by the Jewish historian Josephus, as well as the four canonical gospels, Mark (66–70), Luke (80–90), Matthew (85–90), and John (90–110), the texts of which are anonymous, with traditional apostolic authorship debated.
+Pilate is also mentioned in the Acts of the Apostles (composed between 80 and 90) and in the anonymous First Epistle to Timothy (written in the second half of the 1st century).
 Ignatius of Antioch mentions him in his epistles to the Trallians, Magnesians, and Smyrnaeans (composed between 105 and 110).
 He is also briefly mentioned in Annals of the Roman historian Tacitus (early 2nd century), who simply says that he put Jesus to death.
 Two additional chapters of Tacitus's Annals that might have mentioned Pilate have been lost.
 The written sources provide only limited information, and each has its own biases, with the gospels in particular providing a theological rather than historical perspective, resembling ancient biographies by insiders rather than objective studies or modern biographies.

 Besides these texts, dated coins in the name of emperor Tiberius minted during Pilate's governorship have survived, as well as a fragmentary short inscription that names Pilate, known as the Pilate Stone, the only inscription about a Roman governor of Judaea predating the Jewish–Roman wars to survive.